 Temporary side effects may include mild-to-moderate discomfort, bruising and swelling.
 Though rare, more serious complications may include infection, fluid build-up, nerve damage or blood clots.
 Prior to undergoing surgery, Dr. Mosser will discuss these risks with you in-depth.

-Many of our patients desire to have liposuction in several different body areas.
+Many of our patients desire to have FTM/N liposuction in several different body areas.
 Some of the most commonly treated regions include:

 For buttock liposuction, it’s important to know that we take a conservative approach to this procedure to reduce the risk of loose or droopy skin following surgery.
-As a general rule, the best candidates for liposuction are healthy, physically fit and have realistic expectations.
+As a general rule, Dr. Mosser will let you know the best ways to prepare for surgery at your consultation.

 In most cases, liposuction is a very straightforward procedure.
 Most patients are best suited to have general anesthesia because of the extent of liposuction to be performed, and the desire to reach a complete aesthetic endpoint without having issues with patient comfort.
 Once you’re asleep from anesthesia, Dr. Mosser will initiate surgery by making very small, strategically placed incisions near the target treatment areas.